Stephen Bradley (footballer)

-Stephen Bradley (born 19 November 1984) is a retired Irish footballer, he has been the manager of Shamrock Rovers F.C. since July 2016.
+Stephen Bradley (born 19 November 1984) is an Irish retired footballer, he has been the manager of Shamrock Rovers since July 2016.
 Besides the Republic of Ireland, he has played in England and Scotland.

 Playing career

 Bradley represented Republic of Ireland national football team at U14, U15, U16 and U21 levels.
-In October 2000, Bradley played for the Republic of Ireland national football team U16s in a qualifying tournament in Riga for the 2001 UEFA European Under-16 Football Championship where he came up against Andrés Iniesta.
-He played schoolboy football with Lourdes Celtic before joining Arsenal where he became captain of the club's reserve side, without ever breaking into the senior side.
-After a loan spell at Dunfermline Athletic, where he made 5 appearances, he returned to Ireland and signed for Drogheda United in March 2005.
+In October 2000, Bradley played for the Republic of Ireland national football team U16s in a qualifying tournament in Riga for the 2001 UEFA European Under-16 Championship where he came up against Andrés Iniesta.
+He played schoolboy football with Lourdes Celtic and Chelsea before joining Arsenal where he became captain of the club's reserve side, without ever breaking into the senior side.
+After a loan spell at Dunfermline Athletic, where he made five appearances, he returned to Ireland and signed for Drogheda United in March 2005.

 In his first season at United Park Stephen picked up an FAI Cup winners medal as Drogheda beat Cork City 2–0 in the final at Lansdowne Road.
 He was also part of the side that won the league title in 2007 but he left Drogheda at the end of that season having made 29 league appearances and scoring seven goals.
+Bradley made three appearances in the UEFA Cup for the Boynesiders.